The Editor as Storyteller: Principles & Practice of Narrative Film Editing

-This intensive 8-day workshop is designed for editors who are already proficient in the use of AVID or Final Cut Pro, but who have limited or no experience of drama editing.
+This intensive 8-day workshop is designed for editors who are already proficient in the use of AVID, but who have limited or no experience of drama editing.

 Barrie Vince (BAFTA-award winning editor of HILLSBOROUGH and long-time collaborator with Jerzy Skolimowski, Malcolm Mowbray et al.) will introduce the narrative and dramatic concepts which inform the appropriate selection of shot and where precisely to place the cut or other transition.